Patrick Burner

-Patrick Burner (born 11 April 1996) is a Martiniquais professional footballer who plays as full-back for North Carolina FC and the Martinique national team.
+Patrick Burner (born 11 April 1996) is a Martiniquais professional footballer who plays as full-back for Colorado Springs Switchbacks and the Martinique national team.

 Club career

 Early career

 Born in Fort-de-France in 1996, Burner started playing at local club Golden Star at the age of 6.
 He arrived in the Paris region of mainland France when he was 15 and played for the Fréjus-Saint-Raphaël youth team at the age of 16 before joining Nice's training centre at 17.

 Nice

 In 2016, Burner was called up to the Nice first team.
 On 8 December 2016, the 6th matchday of 2016–17 UEFA Europa League, he made his senior team debut against Krasnodar at the Allianz Riviera, playing the full match.
 On 21 December 2016, Burner made his Ligue 1 debut in a draw against Bordeaux and played the full 90 minutes.

 Nîmes

 On 25 September 2020, Burner signed a four-year contract with Nîmes.
 The transfer fee paid to Nice was reported as €1.5 million.